eikehmueller/ma32070/lectures/Notes.md

 print(f"AFTER: rank {rank} has data", data)
 ```

-Both processors will execute the same code, but what exactly they do will depend on the value of the variable `rank`, which is different for each processor.
+It is crucial to remember that both processors will execute the same source code.
+However, what exactly a particular processor does do will depend on the value of the variable `rank`, which is different for each processor.
+In the example above, each branch of the if-statement will only be executed by exactly on processor.
+Each processor will also have its own, local copy of the array `data`, which is passed between processors with the [`Send`]((https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.Send)) and [`Recv`](https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.Send) commands.
+Observe further that we have to execute both the send- and the receive-command.
+Only sending off a message with one process without receiving it with a different process will cause our code to hang since the `Send` can only complete once a corresponding `Recv` has been executed.

 We can run this code with